Discriminants of Fields Generated by Polynomials of Given Height: Appendix

-as a polynomial in $z$ and $a_n$ is irreducible over $\Q$.
-The special cases that $a_{n-3}$ or $a_n$ are being fixed (substitutes for the analogues of~\cite[Lemma~5]{Diet2} where $c_1=0$, and ~\cite[Lemma~6]{Diet2}, respectively) can be handled as above by the result of Hering~\cite{Hering0}, again using that $n$ is coprime to $3$.
-The argument can then be finished as above, using the main result of~\cite{Smith} instead of~\cite[ Lemma~10]{Diet2} to see that for $n$ coprime to $3$ the polynomial $X^n+aX^{n-3}+b$ has Galois group $S_n$ over any function field $K(a,b)$ where $K$ is any field of characteristic zero.
+is irreducible in $\Q[z, a_n]$. \end{proof} The special cases that $a_{n-3}$ or $a_n$ are being fixed (substitutes for the analogues of~\cite[Lemma~5]{Diet2} where $c_1=0$, and~\cite[Lemma~6]{Diet2}, respectively) can be handled as above by the result of Hering~\cite{Hering0}, again using that $n$ is coprime to $3$.
+The argument can then be finished as above, using the main result of~\cite{Smith} instead of~\cite[ Lemma~10]{Diet2} to see that for $n$ coprime to $3$ the polynomial $X^n+aX^3+b$ has Galois group $S_n$ over any function field $K(a,b)$ where $K$ is any field of characteristic zero.